 Needed wire fencing cut?
 Use your tin snips!
 It’s almost exactly like cutting a piece of thick paper with regular scissors.
 And the best part of it?
 It is SO rewarding just cutting through the wire like you’re the hulk.

-Yes folks, you read that correct.
+Yes, folks, you read that correctly.
 The Hand Rakes.
 Now, these may seem so silly but here is why these will come in handy.

 The first reason is maybe more of a personal reason but here it is – I live in Florida.
 In my yard, I don’t have beautiful oak trees or maple trees or anything that drops a nice, beautiful leaf.
 I have pine trees.
 Not only pine trees, but slash pine trees and these trees drop very large, very sharp needles on the ground.
 They aren’t fun to pick up, gloves or not, and these wonderful hand rakes fixed that problem right up!

 The second reason is that I bet you’d rather have a scorpion trying to crawl up a big plastic hand rake than up that nice cotton glove, or even better, YOUR BARE HAND, huh?
 Do yourself a favor y’all and buy these cheap, minimalist hand rakes.